Gyri: So what is your opinion on standardized tests?

 take a standardized test and see where you gauge?

 When you gauge something, you measure it and compare it to other data.
-It means to see how you rank or compare to other people.
 Notice the following:

 - Students often compare scores to see where they gauge.

 - I took the IQ test to see where I gauge in society.